 Very often, we are our own worse enemies.
 Do you find yourself in a cycle of healing – then you go right into sabotage mode and re-injure yourself?
 Have you fallen for the trick of the enemy that says you really don’t deserve or need to be healed, whole, and free indeed?
 Bondage in that area of your life seems more safe and comfortable than freedom.

 The choice is actually ours.
 I want to encourage you today, teammates, that if you have even a hint of any of the signs above in your life, that you stop, repent, and turn your whole heart to God for complete healing.

 When the Word of God says in John 8:36, “If the Son, therefore, shall make you free, ye shall be free indeed” – indeed implies “truly, with certainty, as opposed to what is pretended, fictitious, false.”
 Our Father is thorough, He will not half-heal us or give us partial freedom.

 But, we have to make the decision to accept His gracious offer and submit to the process.
+Free indeed may not happen in 24-hours, but the sooner you start the pursuit of freedom, the sooner you’ll overcome.
 Aren’t you tired of living beneath the privileges of freedom and blessings that are just a prayer away, a choice away, a decision away?

 So, What’s the Play Call?